DavidShenJingtao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to list all users as well as their _contact types_ and _session_ for the particular course
+1. TA requests to list all users as well as their _contact types_ and _session_ for the particular course
 2. TAConnect shows a list of all users as well as their _contact types_ and _session_ for the particular course

     Use case ends.